rhammock1/db_pull/README.md

 The LaunchAgent won't run if your computer is asleep.
 Don't forget to update Mac `System Preferences` to wake your computer at a specific time.
+Computer must be plugged in to follow set wake-up time.

 To run this as a Launchctl Agent, move `com.example.db_pull.plist` to `~/Library/LaunchAgents/`.
 This is your user's collection of LaunchAgents.
 In the future it may be good to move to root? <br />
 <b>Make sure to update the appropriate fields first!</b> <br />